 speaker

 Thank you.
-Just a reminder, if you do have a question, please press star 2 on your keypad and it will be ready to be prompted.
+Just a reminder, if you do have a question, please press star 2 on your keypad and wait to be prompted.
 So we'll just give it another moment or so.
 Okay, we have a text question from Gerard Fort at Integra.
-He asks, what explained the lower gross margins in concrete and pavement, considering revenue increased 91% but we saw a decrease on margins year on year?
+He asks, what explained the lower gross margins in concrete and pavement, considering revenue increased 91%, but we saw a decrease on margins year on year?

 speaker